cdapio/cdap/cdap-docs/faqs/source/cdap-startup.rst

 - Check permissions of directories:

   - The :ref:`CDAP HDFS User <configuration-options>` (by default, ``yarn``) owns the HDFS directory (by default,  ``/cdap``).
-  - The :ref:`Kafka Log directory <configuration-options>` (by default, ``/data/cdap/kafka-logs``), must be writable by the default CDAP user.
+  - The :ref:`Kafka Log directory <configuration-options>` (by default, ``/data/cdap/kafka-logs``),
+    must be writable by the user running the CDAP processes.
-  - The :ref:`temp directories <configuration-tmp-files>` utilized by CDAP must be writable by the default CDAP user.
+  - The :ref:`temp directories <configuration-tmp-files>` utilized by CDAP must be writable by the user running the CDAP processes.

 ..

-- Check YARN using the YARN Resource Manager and see if the CDAP Master services are starting up.
+- Check YARN using the YARN Resource Manager UI and see if the CDAP Master services are starting up.
-  Log into the cluster at ``http://<host>:8088/cluster/apps/RUNNING`` and access the YARN Resource Manager webapp.
+  Log into the cluster at ``http://<host>:8088/cluster/apps/RUNNING``.
 The CDAP Master services should be listed under "RUNNING":

   .. image:: _images/yarn-rm-running.png
      :align: center